Government of North Carolina: Executive branch

 The North Carolina Register includes information about state agency rules, administrative rules, executive orders and other notices, and is published bimonthly.
 The North Carolina Administrative Code (NCAC) contains all the codified rules.

+In addition to the cabinet and Council of State, North Carolina has three independent executive agencies: the Office of Administrative Hearings, the Office of the State Controller, and the State Board of Elections.

 Legislative branch

 The legislature derives its authority from Article II of the North Carolina Constitution.
 The North Carolina General Assembly is the state legislature.
 Like all other states except for Nebraska, the legislature is bicameral, currently consisting of the 120-member North Carolina House of Representatives and the 50-member North Carolina Senate.
 The lieutenant governor is the ex officio president of the state Senate.
 The Senate also elects its own president pro tempore and the House elects its speaker.
 Its session laws are published in the official North Carolina Session Laws and codified as the North Carolina General Statutes.